Hiring an Executive Coach? Here Are 9 Questions to Ask

 You’re looking for experience dealing with challenges that might be similar to yours AND the variety of things they’ve seen because you never know what might come up.
 I’ve dealt with everything from poor image and dress to every imaginable perception, and quite a few realities, that stood in the way of promotion and worked to fix them.
 A great coach should have a way of understanding the issue and help you work towards a solution.
 They also should be honest that 51% of this is the client’s involvement.
 A coach cannot fix anything by themselves, so they shouldn’t be taking credit for it either.

-6. Can you give me a sense of your approach and process?
+6. Can you give me a sense of your executive coaching approach and process?

-You need to be comfortable that the coach you select has a proven, thoughtful approach and that you know what to expect.
+You need to be comfortable that the executive coach or advisor you select has a proven, thoughtful approach and that you know what to expect.
 You also want to be sure they are flexible and open enough to change that to meet your situation as necessary.

 7. How would you propose to help me with [name a challenge]?